-I think there are only two athletes out of the hundreds I’ve worked with that haven’t been injured!
+There are only a couple of athletes out of the hundreds I’ve worked with that haven’t been injured!
 Injury is an expected phenomenon if you’re an athlete.
 There are also beliefs held about how long it takes to recover from any given injury or surgery and what that process entails.

 But what if there was a way to heal faster?
 What if there was a way to help your body completely heal all your past injuries and surgeries?

-Whenever you are injured or have surgery there are three areas that need to be cleared on the cellular level:
+Whenever you are injured or have surgery there are 3 areas that need to be cleared on the cellular level:

-- The first is the trauma to the body itself.
+- The first is the shock and trauma to the body itself.
 That trauma immediately settles into the cell receptors and will just stay there unless you signal the cell receptors to release that trauma.
-Along with trauma immediately comes adrenaline, pain, and fear.
+Along with trauma immediately comes adrenaline, pain, fear, and even fear of death.
 Just because you aren’t in pain or you don’t feel any fear or adrenaline right now doesn’t mean it has cleared out of your cell receptors.
 It’s still sitting there and must be released for maximum healing results.

 - Finally, whenever you are injured your body immediately forms a fear of re-injury and a memory of protection on the cellular level to keep that part of your body safe.
 You begin to hold yourself in a certain way and your body begins to adapt around the injury.
 Once that injury heals, nothing signals the body to release the fear of re-injury and the memory of protection.
 Your body then never returns to a state of balance but remains in that adaptive state.
 You will consciously or unconsciously hold back in the way you move your body.
 This increases your chances of further injuries.

-When the trauma, adrenaline, pain, emotions, fear of re-injury and memory of protection are sitting in those cell receptor sites, your cell receptors aren’t as available to take in all the good things you’re doing to support the healing of the injury.
-That’s why it can take so long for something to heal.
+When the trauma, adrenaline, pain, all of the emotions, fear of re-injury, and memory of protection are sitting in those cell receptor sites, your cell receptors aren’t as available to take in all the good things you’re doing to support the healing of the injury.
+That’s why it can take so long for an injury or surgery to heal.

 But once you release all this, now you’ve freed up your cell receptors to be fully available to take in nutrients, proteins, vitamins, and minerals.
-All the things you’re doing to heal can work at the deepest cellular level in your body (chiropractic care, supplements, physiotherapy, massage, etc.).
+All the things you’re doing to heal can work at the deepest cellular level in your body (physical therapy, chiropractic care, supplements, massage, etc.).